 As Allies, we can immediately save lives by carrying naloxone in our highly-visible naloxone carrying cases.
 We also equip Allies, through our website and anti-stigma social media campaign, to teach others to think about addiction as a chronic disease rather than a personal failing.
 Over time we hope that Allies, recognizable by our externally-worn purple cases, will erase the stigma associated with substance use disorders by catalyzing conversations among friends, families and communities to show that those suffering from opioid use disorder are not alone.
 We Are Allies is here for them.

-In 2017 over 2,100 people in Massachusetts died from an opioid overdose – nearly one death every 4 hours.
-Incredibly, that is up 4-fold from the number of overdose deaths in 2010, and the 7th consecutive year opioid-related deaths have risen in the state.
+In 2017 nearly 2,000 people in Massachusetts died from an opioid overdose – nearly one death every 4 hours.
+Incredibly, that is up 4-fold from the number of overdose deaths in 2010.

 The epidemic is by no means limited to Massachusetts.
 This is a national epidemic, on track to escalate over the next decade if it is not addressed with serious urgency.
 In fact, national overdose deaths are now the number one cause of death for men under 50.